Southern California Edison

-Southern California Edison (SCE), the largest subsidiary of Edison International, is the primary electric utility company for much of Southern California.
+Southern California Edison (SCE) is the primary electric utility company for much of Southern California, United States.
 It provides 15 million people with electricity across a service territory of approximately 50,000 square miles.
 (Note: Substantial portions of the southern California territory are served by the Los Angeles Department of Water and Power, San Diego Gas & Electric (SDG&E), Imperial Irrigation District, and some smaller municipal utilities.
+SCE is the largest subsidiary of Edison International.

 The northern part of the state is generally served by the Pacific Gas & Electric Company of San Francisco.
 Other investor-owned utilities (IOUs) in California include SDG&E, PacifiCorp, Bear Valley Electric, and Liberty Utilities.)